 - They will play with their toys and interact with their environment.

-- They will scratch (so invest in a scratching post).
+- They will scratch their appropriate scratching toys.

 - They will stare at everything.